 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technologies.

-We have interactive whiteboards projectors in every classroom, and teachers regularly use these for many aspects of their teaching.
+Our interactive whiteboards in every classroom are being upgraded to bright, large touchscreens with wide viewing angles, and teachers regularly use these for many aspects of their teaching.
 They are also used by children as interactive tools for learning, as a range of good quality applications are available for class use using this technology.